Open Bible Data Home About News OET Key

 Parallel JOS 8:15

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 BI Jos 8:15 ©

-OET-LVAnd_made_a_pretense_of_being_beaten Yəhōshūˊa and_all Yisəʼēl/(Israel) before_face/front_them and_fled the_direction the_wilderness.
+OET-LVAnd_made_a_pretense_of_being_beaten Yəhōshūˊa/(Joshua) and_all Yisrāʼēl/(Israel) before_face/front_them and_fled the_direction the_wilderness.

 UHBוַיִּנָּֽגְע֛וּ יְהוֹשֻׁ֥עַ וְכָל־יִשְׂרָאֵ֖ל לִפְנֵיהֶ֑ם וַיָּנֻ֖סוּ דֶּ֥רֶךְ הַמִּדְבָּֽר׃

-Key: yellow:verbs.
+Key: khaki:verbs.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULT And Joshua and all Israel let themselves be struck before the face of them.
+ULTAnd Joshua and all Israel let themselves be struck before the face of them.
 And they fled the way of the wilderness.

-UST Joshua and the Israelite soldiers who were with him allowed the army of Ai to push them back.
+USTJoshua and the Israelite soldiers who were with him allowed the army of Ai to push them back.
 And the army of Israel ran toward the wilderness.

-BSB Joshua and all Israel let themselves be beaten back before them, and they fled toward the wilderness.
+BSBJoshua and all Israel let themselves be beaten back before them, and they fled toward the wilderness.

 OEBNo OEB JOS 8:15 verse available